-Click on the name if it matches you next travel destination:
+Click on the name – in orange (!) – if it matches you next travel destination:

-- France: a blog post on the City of Light: Paris
+*A blog post on the City of Light: Paris.

-- *** With a special page on The Best Hotel in Central Manhattan (for every budget)
+- With a special page on The Best Hotels in Central Manhattan (for every budget).

 Which introduces leads to posts on: